PCB Assembly Services

 - Components designed for THT mounting are often larger and command slightly higher prices than their SMT equivalents.
 This is in part because they need to be produced with the necessary conductive ‘legs’, such that they can be inserted and secured through the PCB substrate.

-For more information on our full range of end-to-end PCB services, including design prototyping and PCB reverse engineering, please feel free to explore the rest of our website and our FAQs section.
-Alternatively, you can always contact a member of our team for a chat about your next project, or to get a free quote for any part of a design and build process.
+Looking for support?
+You can always contact a member of our team for a chat about your next project, or register your interest and receive a free, lightning fast quote for any part of a design and build process.

 Our reputation as one of the country’s most reliable and trustworthy blank PCB manufacturers has been built up through decades of dedication to our customers and the promise that your circuit boards will be delivered “on time, every time”.
 Whether you are ordering our bare boards or choosing our total PCB solution, we pride ourselves on offering some of the best lead times in the industry, without compromising our quality and service.